ocaml/platform-blog/about-utop.md

 - method names

-Instead of the classic way of displaying a list of words when the user press TAB, I choosed to dynamically display the different possibilities as the user types.
+Instead of the classic way of displaying a list of words when the user press TAB, I chose to dynamically display the different possibilities as the user types.
 This idea comes from the dmenu tool from the [dwm](http://dwm.suckless.org/) window manager.